-While using its tablet, a doctor wants to navigate the Internet.
-Bypassing the clinic's security policy, he uses the hotspot function in his smartphone to connect the tablet to the Internet.
-While navigating the Internet, he clicks on an advertisement unaware that it runs a malicious code that installs malware in the tablet.
+Table 22: Key Features of the Use Case Compromised BYOD Enables Stealing of Patient Data the tablet browser and using that hole to install malware into the tablet.
 The malware is designed to store keylogging data, screen touch locations and screenshots in the tablet's local file space and then to transmit the stored data to the attacker's online server each time the doctor reconnects the tablet to the Internet using the smartphone.
-In the process, the attacker is able to collect sensitive information related with the clinic, including patients' records and the doctor credentials.
+In the process, the attacker is able to collect sensitive information related with the clinic, including patients' records the doctor consulted and the doctor credentials.
 The attacker contacts the clinic by email, using an anonymous account, and presents samples of the stolen data, including the sensitive patient information, demanding payment not to expose this information to the Internet, negatively affecting the clinic's reputation and the trust of the patients.